ivargr/kmer_mapper/Readme.md

 # Kmer Mapper
 Python package for fast mapping of kmers from a fasta file to a [Kmer Index](https://github.com/ivargr/graph_kmer_index).
 Relies on Numpy and some Cython to achieve fast mapping.
-Reads are read as bytes using Cython and kmers are extracted efficiently by using Numpy's convolve function.

 ### Installation
-Required Python 3.
+Requires Python 3.
 ```bash
 pip install kmer_mapper
 ```